jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

-A simple way look at modes is to first determine if they are major or minor (having a 3&#x302; or b3&#x302;) and then compare them to a "reference mode" for that key.
+A simple way look at modes is to first determine if they are major or minor (having a 3&#x302; or b3&#x302;) and then compare them to a major or minor "reference mode".

 Ionian is the major scale,
 so it's the major mode reference,